gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/▶️✔️ Tutorial_OOPS (Harry).md

 ```

 *Note:*
-- When other Constructors are Defined ( in Dynamic initialization) , The default constructor  or Blank Constructor (`BankDeposit() {}`) is also required to allow object creation without initial parameters. without it there will be compile error.
+- When other Constructors are Defined ( in Dynamic initialization) , ==The default constructor  or Blank Constructor (`BankDeposit() {}`) is also required to allow object creation without initial parameters==. without it there will be compile error.
-- Here, `bd1` and `bd2` is first created using the default constructor and then assigned a value using the parameterized constructor.
+- Here, ==`bd1` and `bd2` is first created using the default constructor and then assigned a value using the parameterized constructor==.
-- Here, `bd3` created using the default constructor and then assigned garbage values.
+- Here, ==`bd3` created using the default constructor and then assigned garbage values==.

 # [Copy Constructor in C++ | C++ Tutorials for Beginners](https://youtu.be/jhZjyaNO4Wo?list=PLISTUNloqsz0z9JJJke7g7PxRLvy6How9)